 The International Day Against Homophobia, Transphobia and Biphobia has been celebrated every year on May 17 since 2004.
 May 17 was specifically chosen to commemorate the World Health Organization’s decision in 1990 to declassify homosexuality as a mental disorder.
-This day draws the attention of policymakers, opinion leaders, social movements, the public and the media to the violence and discrimination experienced by LGBTQ people internationally.
+This day draws the attention of policymakers, opinion leaders, social movements, the public and the media to the violence and discrimination experienced by 2SLGBTQ+ people internationally.
 At the International Conference on LGBT Community Human Rights in 2006, the

-LGBTQ Programs and Initiatives document (PDF |Word), which lists all of ETFO’s professional learning opportunities.
+LGBTQ Programs and Initiatives document, which lists all of ETFO’s professional learning opportunities.
 ETFO also provides materials, resources and curriculum materials to our members.